 Funded under: FP7-ENERGY

-ReliaWind is the first European-wide project that brings together major stakeholders of the wind energy value chain to develop tools, models, and design guidelines for the next generation of wind turbines.
+ReliaWind project is the first European-wide program that brings together major stakeholders of the wind energy value chain to develop tools, models, and design guidelines for the next generation of wind turbines.
 First convening in March 2007 to examine renewable energy, the European Union (EU) Council of Ministers agreed that “renewable energy will cover at least 20 percent of the EU’s energy demand by 2020.”

 Believing that wind power can make the most important contribution to meeting this particular target–as well as helping to meet 2020 targets for both improving energy efficiency and cutting carbon dioxide emissions by 20 percent–the EU Council of Ministers tasked a consortium of 10 industry and academic leaders with conducting reliability-focused research to optimize wind turbine design, operation, and maintenance.
 In their efforts to develop superior, next-generation solutions, consortium members used PTC Windchill Quality Solutions to analyze reliability and maintainability data from current wind turbines to determine how to improve future system designs.

 For renewable energy to cover at least 20 percent of the EU’s energy demand by 2020, developing offshore wind farms is imperative.
 However, variable weather, extreme load cases, marine air, salt water, and difficult access all greatly increase the risks associated with installing, operating, and maintaining wind turbines offshore.
 To make investing in offshore wind farms more attractive, the EU Council of Ministers recognized that optimizing the overall reliability and maintainability of wind turbines was essential.